WPP (LON:WPP) Trading Down 15.8% – Here’s What Happened

 WPP Stock Performance

 WPP (LON:WPP – Get Free Report) last released its quarterly earnings results on Thursday, February 27th.
-The company reported GBX 50.30 ($0.64) earnings per share for the quarter.
+The company reported GBX 50.30 ($0.64) EPS for the quarter.
 WPP had a return on equity of 5.92% and a net margin of 1.37%.
-As a group, sell-side analysts predict that WPP plc will post 81.6125654 earnings per share for the current year.
+Research analysts anticipate that WPP plc will post 81.6125654 earnings per share for the current year.

 WPP Company Profile